Your guide to getting—and staying—strong through the years.

 Strength Training: Master the Basics First

 If you’re new to strength training, which is also referred to as resistance training, don’t stress about all the exercise equipment lining your gym floor.
-Instead, focus on performing exercises using your own body weight, learning proper form and building a base level of strength before adding extra challenges to the mix, recommends Gavin McHale, a certified exercise physiologist based in Winnipeg.
+Instead, focus on performing exercises using your bodyweight so you can learn proper form and build a base level of strength before adding extra challenges to the mix, recommends Gavin McHale, a certified exercise physiologist based in Winnipeg.
 Doing so will reduce the risk of exercise injury while also allowing you to get better results from future workouts.

-When performing basic bodyweight movements (we’ll get into some of the best later), work up to performing three sets of 10 to 15 reps, McHale says.
+When performing basic bodyweight movements, work up to performing three sets of 10 to 15 reps, McHale says.
 When that starts feeling easy, it’s your cue to progress to weighted workouts.

-Start with the smallest amount of weight available at your gym and increase loads as you feel comfortable.
-(If your gym has 2.5-pound weights, great.)
+Start with the smallest amount of weight available at your gym, and increase loads as you feel comfortable.
 Depending on the exercise you’re performing, resistance bands can also be great alternatives to traditional free weights like dumbbells.
 Try to perform three sets of eight to 12 reps, prioritizing good form above all else.

-If you need help perfecting your form, ask your gym about working with a personal trainer, recommends Tiffany Chag, M.S., R.D., C.S.C.S., a strength coach with the Hospital for Special Surgery in New York City.
+If you need help perfecting your form, ask your gym about working with a personal trainer, recommends Tiffany Chag, C.S.C.S., a strength coach at the Hospital for Special Surgery in New York City.
 All exercisers, no matter their age, can benefit from some one-on-one lessons.

-While muscle soreness isn’t a bad thing — it’s your body telling you that it’s getting stronger — exercise recovery tends to take longer as we get older.
-Giving your body ample time to adapt and recover from each workout will ensure you get the best benefits possible.
+While muscle soreness isn’t a bad thing, exercise recovery tends to take longer as we get older.
+Giving your body ample time to recover from each workout will ensure you get the best benefits possible.